 - Register the domain name.

 Get a unique domain name for the media company by paying the registration fee.
-One needs to submit valid address and ID proofs.
+One needs to submit valid address and ID proofs for the registration process.

 - Get the federal tax ID number.